1201 NE Lloyd Blvd

 Greg Zwicke, Air Quality Engineer

 Greg Zwicke joined the Air Quality and Atmospheric Change Team in September 2005 as an Air Quality Engineer with a primary focus on air emissions associated with animal operations.
 Greg grew up on a small farm and ranch operation near New Berlin, TX, and received BS and MS degrees in Agricultural Engineering from Texas A&M University with a focus on environmental engineering and air quality.
 Prior to joining NRCS, Greg worked for an air quality consulting firm assisting industrial facilities, including those in the agriculture and forest products industries, with air quality regulatory compliance issues.
 Greg is a registered Professional Engineer in Virginia and a member of the American Society of Agricultural and Biological Engineers.
-He lives in Hillsboro with his wife, son, daughter, and dog.
+He lives in Ft.
+Collins with his wife, son, daughter, and dog.